chrisputnam9/quixer/README.md

     - dev/ssl/quixer.dev.pem
     - dev/ssl/quixer.dev-key.pem
  1. Copy .env.sample to .env and fill in details as needed
-    - Create a new Google Drive API project for yourself to use in development - keep the API key secret, fill in details in .env file
+    - Create a new Google Drive API project for yourself - "Quixer DEV" to use in development - keep the API key secret, fill in details in .env file
  1. Run `npm install`
  1. Follow the dev workflow steps